spatie/laravel-options/README.md

 ### With Arrays

-A set of options can be created from an associative array:
+You can create a set of options from an associative array:

 ```php
 Options::forArray([